phze22/Online-Misogyny-in-Danish-Bajer/README.md

-For more information, revise our paper [here](http://www.derczynski.com/papers/annotating_online_misogyny.pdf)
+For more information, see the paper [here](http://www.derczynski.com/papers/annotating_online_misogyny.pdf)

-Data access for research purposes upon request:
+Data access for research purposes:
-Please fill in [this form](https://forms.gle/MPdV8FG8EUuS1MdS6) to get access.
+Please fill in [this form](https://forms.gle/MPdV8FG8EUuS1MdS6) to get submit a request.

 The repository exists of: